Art Insurance: Insuring Your Art

 "But insuring even our few most valuable artworks is still too expensive."

 So that's a rationale for not insuring anything?
 How about this idea-- pay for as much insurance as you can afford, maybe $1,000,000, maybe $10,000,000, maybe only $100,000.
 That way, if art gets stolen, at least you have at least some money to perhaps hire top quality private investigators to try and recover it, publicize the theft or perhaps even pay a ransom.
 Or use the money to buy a state-of-the-art security system for your museum (or gallery or private collection) so that a similar theft doesn't happen again.
 Whether or not art is replaceable or unique or iconic is irrelevant.
-Receiving some amount of compensation for a theft is what counts, and using that compensation to either recover the art, offset the loss in revenues that may result from the art being stolen, or make life more difficult for thieves to steal art in the future-- so difficult, hopefully, that many will be deterred from even trying.
+Receiving some amount of compensation for a theft is what counts, and using that compensation to either recover the art, offset the loss in revenues that may result from the art being stolen, or make stealing art in the future so difficult for thieves, hopefully, that many will be deterred from even trying.
 That's what art insurance is about.

 Insurance tips for everyone, public or private, including artists, who own or produce expensive art:

 * Work with an insurance company that has experience and specializes in insuring art, collectibles, antiques and the like.
-They tend to be better at addressing claims than large all-purpose insurance companies because they understand how the art business works, how to value art and how to reach reasonable settlements.
+They tend to be better at addressing claims than large all-purpose insurance companies because they understand how the art business works, how to value art and how to reach reasonable settlements (rather than dispute claims).

 * Buy as much insurance as you can comfortably afford, whether or not that amount covers the entire value of your art or collection.
 Most loss, damage, or theft affects only a portion of a collection, not the entire collection.
 To repeat-- receiving some compensation is better than receiving no compensation at all.

-* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
+* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs in the range of $1-$3 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
 Several insurance companies specialize in covering art and antiques exclusively.
 Coverage details and specifics can be discussed and/or negotiated with your insurance company.

 There's no excuse for not insuring an art collection or at least a portion of it.
 If you can afford the art, you can afford the insurance.
 And remember-- you don't have to insure for every last penny of value in your collection.
 Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences or incidents.